 • CCF – dinners, kit if lost or damaged

 • Medical - Health Centre transport charges and Physiotherapy

 An estimated fee account can be provided two weeks before the end of term, on request, if required.

 No remission of the fees is made when a pupil is removed for disciplinary or voluntary reasons, perhaps due to sickness, for part of a term.

 Cash Advances and Credit

 Adequate financial arrangements must be made to enable pupils to meet their day-to-day expenses, cost of travel and subsistence, particularly for university interviews.
+The school is cash-free, so pupils must have a method of paying contactlessly if, for example, they wish to use the café.
 Cash advances will not be made on the fee account.

 Equal Opportunities Policy

 Canford understands and values the different cultural, religious, ethnic and linguistic backgrounds of its pupils and recognises that all of its pupils, regardless of their background or gender, should enjoy equal opportunities.
 Through its policies and practice the school seeks to provide an environment in which all individuals can thrive and feel safe and secure, and to encourage the development in its pupils of a proper sensitivity to the needs of others.